leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

     them

-Tying this booklist together is the notion that hierarchal ideologies (statism and capitalism, for example) infect our imagination.
-(Capitalist Realism) These ideologies sculpt our pedagogy (The Ignorant Schoolmaster), our anthropology (Fragments of an Anarchist Anthropology) and our history (Hellenistic History and Culture, Writing Culture) in their image.
-The consequences of this are not all as easy to spot as starvation, exploitation, poverty and imperialism, and one of the most insidious parts of these hierarchies is that they convince us that nothing else is possible.
-The way to combat the statist ideology is summarized well by Capitalist Realism and echoed by David Graeber:
+Tying this booklist together is the notion that hierarchal ideologies (statism and capitalism, for example) infect our imagination (Capitalist Realism).
+These ideologies sculpt our pedagogy (The Ignorant Schoolmaster), our anthropology (Fragments of an Anarchist Anthropology) and our history (Hellenistic History and Culture, Writing Culture) in their image, through the "collective fiction" (Capitalist Realism) of _the big Other_.
+The consequences of this are not all as easy to spot as starvation, exploitation, poverty, and imperialism, and one of the most insidious parts of these hierarchies is that they convince us that nothing else is possible.
+How we act and live in this collective fiction is often in direct contradiction with our internalized individual beliefs or knowledge.
+A method of combatting the statist ideology is summarized well by Capitalist Realism and Fragments of an Anarchist Anthropology:

   * Produce a viable alternative, e.g., argue a delivery where neoliberalism has failed: a massive reduction of bureaucracy.